 As an alternative, nurse practitioners can deliver acute care to patients.
 Whereas primary care focuses on holistic and preventative care of patients throughout their lives, acute care prioritizes short-term treatment of severe injuries or illnesses, as well as complex or persistent health conditions.
 Nurse practitioners administering acute care generally work in intensive or acute care units, emergency departments or specialty clinics.

-While each state has its own specific criteria to obtain nurse practitioner certification, at a minimum, you must be a registered nurse (RN) with a graduate degree in nursing specific to a nurse practitioner career, an active RN license and advanced clinical training.
+While each state has its own specific criteria to obtain nurse practitioner certification, at the minimum, you must be a registered nurse (RN) with a graduate degree in nursing specific to a nurse practitioner career, an active RN license and advanced clinical training.

 You may need the following knowledge concepts and nurse practitioner skills during day-to-day experience in this role: